 - I love you!
 I do love blogging, but it is much more fun if people are reading.
 If you have an questions or have a post idea feel free to send it to me.

 This blog seems to be a bit all over the place, but I think it all goes together.
-I talk about minimalism or simple living, charities, parenting, spirituality, intentional living, and a bit of vegan cooking and home schooling.
+In the past I have talked about minimalism or simple living, charities, parenting, spirituality, intentional living, and a bit of vegan cooking and home schooling.
 I think it all fits under the banner of simple intentional living in the home.
-Here is my posting schedule:

-(Here is where we are now, below was from our apartment in America, and at the bottom is written when we started simplifying)
+(Here is where we are now and at the bottom is written when we started simplifying)

 About a month ago we started another adventure.
 I am not sure I can call it a simple living adventure… because moving to China is not simple but it is an adventure made possible by our simple living and intentional choices.